vitos4chitos/University-laboratory-works/Web/README.md

 # Description
-Laboratory work for 2 year of study.
+Laboratory works for 2 year of study.
 Web programming